 Healthy ash trees on homeowner property or on public property adjacent to your property (on the city right of way) which provide beauty and/or shade will be good candidates for long term insecticide treatment.

 That said, a cost comparison between treatment and removal/replacement, and a consideration of how long you will continue owning your property will be factors in your decision regarding treatment of your ash tree.
-Be aware that many trees are not worth protecting and you should prepare to remove the tree soon or when it becomes weak from EAB infestation.
+Be aware that due to the expense of repeated treatment, many trees are unfortunately not worth protecting and you need to prepare to remove the tree soon or when it becomes weak from EAB infestation.

 Numerous analyses have concluded that the cost of treating your tree throughout the duration of the EAB threat and performing common maintenance (trimming) for the period is similar to the cost of removing it and planting a new tree.
-The difference of course is that if you treat your tree you enjoy a substantially larger tree in the meantime!
+This leaves as the major difference that if you treat your tree you enjoy a substantially larger tree in the meantime!

-Trees that are not worth protecting include trees with major defects like wounds, cavities, significant lilac borer (or other insect) damage, and canker formations (irregularly formed and loose bark typically on stem base), and trees that are planted in a bad spot: too close to foundation or fence/property line or under power lines.
+Trees that are not worth protecting include trees with major defects like wounds, cavities, significant EAB or (somewhat rarely) other insect damage i.e. lilac borers, limb tears and shedding due to a “white rot” fungus, and trees that are planted in a bad spot: too close to foundation or fence/property line or under power lines.
+As of 2023, Lincoln has significant incidence of EAB activity, such that something on the order of 1 in 100 ash trees are no longer treatable.
+It will be no surprise to see this progress to roughly 1 in 25 trees by the end of 2024.
 If you don’t care if you keep the tree or get rid of it, this is a clear indication that the tree should be removed instead of treated.

 Trees that need major pruning: If you are not dedicated to keeping the tree in top condition with routine trimming, it probably isn’t worth protecting it from EAB.
 It makes no sense to spend the money on treatments, yet to leave the tree unduly vulnerable to loss from storm damage or decay from unaddressed wounds.
 If you only want to enjoy your ash for a few more years, save your money to pay for its removal.